 Assembly: Crochet the two halves together

 Place your two halves together, right sides facing out — choose whichever side you think looks best to show on the outside.
-Make a slipknot and start on one side.
+Continue crocheting or make a slipknot and start on one side.
 Crochet the pieces together using single crochet stitches all the way around, working only through the outer loops of each stitch.

 If you’re unsure how to do this, refer to the instructional video.
 Finish by cutting the yarn, making a knot, and weaving in the end.